CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/12-LAB_SC_100_Lab4_Ex4_Endpoint_Security.md

 1. On the **Review + create** tab select **Save**.

-You have successfully configured and deployed antivirus for macOS devices.
+   >**Success!** You have successfully configured and deployed antivirus for macOS devices.

 ### Task 3: Encrypt macOS devices